isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 This hole unfortunately has type `A`, *for some unknown type `A`!* We can't possibly fill this in, because we don't know what type `A` is.
-In fact, `A` could be `⊥`, in which case there aren't any values we could put here even in principle.
+In fact, `A` could be `type:⊥`, in which case there aren't any values we could put here even in principle.

 The takeaway from this is that it really matters where you put your quantifiers.